iMicknl/connect-AML-to-Azure-OpenAI/README.md

-# connect-AML-to-Azure-OpenAI
+# Azure Machine Learning <3 OpenAI

-Connect Azure Machine Learning with Azure OpenAI, with AAD identity or managed identities.
+Learn how to connect Azure Machine Learning with Azure OpenAI, without the use of shared API keys.